Why Your Asphalt Shingles Are Falling Apart

 It’s been known for centuries that copper prevents algae and moss buildup on roofs and ship hulls, but I was the first to recognize copper can make asphalt shingles last 40, 50 or even more years!
 How cool is that?

-You just have to put a 12-inch-wide roll of very thin copper on top of the cap shingles that run across the ridge of your roof and any hips.
+For an existing roof, you just have to put a 12-inch-wide roll of very thin copper on top of the cap shingles that run across the ridge of your roof and any hips.
 The copper dulls down to an attractive medium nut brown in as little as four months so you don’t even see it.

 Each time it rains some of the tiny copper ions wash down onto the shingles.
 The copper bonds to the asphalt and prevents one asphalt molecule from connecting to an adjacent asphalt molecule.
 If too many asphalt molecules link together like a long freight train, the colored granules fall off and cause the shingles to curl up like a cat taking a nap.
 The copper ensures your roof will outlast your ownership of your home.